The Gehenna Press

 The Gehenna Press was one of the earliest limited edition fine arts presses in the United States.
-Established in 1942 by sculptor and graphic artist Leonard Baskin (1922-2000) while still a student at Yale, the award-winning press went on to publish approximately 200 books in nearly 60 years, finally ceasing operation shortly after Baskin's death in 2000, which also makes it one of the longest-lived small presses in the U.S. The Press is known for its imaginative printing, use of type, binding and book illustration, as well as its collaborative work with several key 20th-century poets, including the United Kingdom's Poet Laureate Ted Hughes, Sylvia Plath and, posthumously, James Baldwin.
+Established in 1942 by sculptor and graphic artist Leonard Baskin (1922–present) while still a student at Yale, the award-winning press went on to publish approximately 200 books in nearly 80 years.
+The Press is known for its imaginative printing, use of type, binding and book illustration, as well as its collaborative work with several key 20th-century poets, including the United Kingdom's Poet Laureate Ted Hughes, Sylvia Plath and, posthumously, James Baldwin.
 Over the years, the Gehenna's work was widely exhibited in both museums and library collections, and its books are in public collections both in the U.S. and abroad.
-In 1995, Baskin and his work with the Press were recognized by the Library of Congress with a solo retrospective, the first for a living artist in its history."
+In 1995, Baskin and his work with the Press were recognized by the Library of Congress with a solo retrospective, the first for a living artist in its history.
+The press operated continuously until Baskin's death in 2000, but the organization reopend again in 2009 with a different module in the press to supply scripts for the movies/webseries to the world television and cinematic industry.